 What Ryan said deeply resonated with me.
 But whilst I can and do sympathise with any dad who feels pushed out by a new arrival, I also think it’s incredibly important to remember that a child will ALWAYS be a mother’s priority, and equally important to understand why, as exhausted mums, we rarely have time for anything besides our children, and why men shouldn’t take this so personally.

 Before Theo came along, Michael was at the centre of my day, every day.
-I got up early to make him breakfast and pack his lunch, and he always came home to a lovely dinner on the table.
-We’d spend the evenings in front of the telly watching our favourite shows, or we’d have an early night, so to speak.
+I got up early to make him breakfast and pack his lunch, and he always came home to dinner on the table.
+We’d spend the evenings in front of the telly watching our favourite shows, or in bed with a cuppa having a chat about the day.
 Our weekends were always spent together, and even when we made plans with our friends, we were still in each other’s company as we met through our mutual friendship group.
 On separate nights out, we’d always end up meeting later on.
 So, we were pretty much joined at the hip.
 And that was just the way we liked it.

 After one conversation about our relationship, Michael openly agreed that he could never imagine feeling the same level of exhaustion I felt as a new mum.
 Most dads would say the same.
-Of course, they do their bit and we love them dearly for it.
-But they don’t plan classes, day trips, play dates.
+They don’t plan classes, day trips, play dates.
 Most men don’t think about messy play, tummy time.
-Most don’t think about the 20 loads of washing that need to be done yesterday.
+Most don’t think about the 20 loads of washing that needed to be done yesterday.
 They can’t begin to know how exhausting it is to be a mum.
 So when we say we’re too tired to be intimate, or if we fall asleep watching a film, they take it personally.
 They take it as us having no time for them.
 We’re centred around the little life we’re nurturing.
 And we should be.
 Michael agreed that he could help me to make time for him by lightening my load by doing simple things like running my bath, making cups of tea whilst I fed Theo, or even taking him for a couple of hours so that I could catch up on my sleep.
 Even things that he didn’t typically do around the house, like throwing a load of washing in the machine, or cooking our evening meal on his days off.
 We agreed that there were so many ways Michael could help me, as an exhausted mum, to navigate motherhood and feel that bit less exhausted at the end of the day, so that I too could be Lucy the fiancée, and not just Lucy, Theo’s exhausted but bursting-with-love mum.